kamranahmedse/developer-roadmap/src/data/question-groups/nodejs/nodejs.md

 briefTitle: 'Node.js'
 briefDescription: 'Test, rate and improve your Node.js knowledge with these questions.'
 title: 'Node.js Questions'
-description: 'Curated list of Node.js questions to test, rate and improve your knowledge.
-Questions are based on real world experience and knowledge.'
+description: 'Test, rate and improve your Node.js knowledge with these questions.'
 isNew: true
 seo:
   title: 'Node.js Questions'